electrikmilk/cherrilang.org/language/standard/scripting.md

 ### App ID Shorthands

 Shorthands are built into any of the following actions accepting App IDs.
+However, if you use these values they must be available at compile time.

 - `appstore`
 - `files`